Battle of Amiens (1918): First phase

 The Canadian and Australian forces in the centre advanced quickly, pushing the line 4.8 km forward from its starting point by 11:00 am.
 The speed of their advance was such that a party of German officers and some divisional staff were captured while eating breakfast.
 A gap 24 km long was punched in the German line south of the Somme by the end of the day.
-There was less success north of the river, where the British III Corps had only a single tank battalion in support, the terrain was rougher and the German incursion of 6 August had disrupted some of the preparations.
+There was less success north of the river, where the British III Corps had only a single tank battalion in support, the terrain was rougher, and the German incursion of 6 August had disrupted some of the preparations.
 The corps gained its first objectives but was held up short of the Chipilly spur, "a bare seventy-five-foot-high ridge" in an oxbow bend of the Somme near the village of Chipilly.

-The British Fourth Army took 13,000 prisoners, and the French captured a further 3,000.
+The French forces on the right flank also attacked, capturing Moreuil by 9:30 am.
+They shelled the Germans for three hours and twenty minutes.
+The French IX Corps began to advance but was stopped on the Avre.
+Later, the XXXI Corps took Mézières and occupied Fresnoy by nine o'clock.
+The French suffered 3,500 casualties and took over 5,000 German soldiers prisoner.

+The Allies penetrated 10 miles, at a cost of 12,000 casualties, and captured over 15,000 prisoners.
 Total German losses were estimated to be 30,000 on 8 August.
 The British, Australian and Canadian infantry of the Fourth Army sustained about 8,000 casualties, with further losses by tank and air personnel, and French forces.

 German Army Chief of Staff Paul von Hindenburg noted the Allies' use of surprise and that Allied destruction of German lines of communication had hampered potential German counter-attacks by isolating command positions.
 The German General Erich Ludendorff described the first day of Amiens as the "Schwarzer Tag des deutschen Heeres" (the "black day of the German Army"), not because of the ground lost to the advancing Allies, but because the morale of the German troops had sunk to the point where large numbers of troops began to capitulate.
 He recounted instances of retreating troops shouting "You're prolonging the war!" at officers who tried to rally them, and "Blackleg!" at reserves moving up.
 Five German divisions had effectively been engulfed.
 Allied forces had pushed, on average, 11 km into enemy territory by the end of the day.
 The Canadians gained 13 km, Australians 11 km, the French 8 km, and the British 3.2 km.